 This Mango Languages review will focus on the program as experienced by the individual language learner.

 Mango Languages Subscription Options

-A personal subscription to Mango will set you back $17.99 a month.
-This price includes access to all the 70+ languages on offer.
+This price is double the “Single Language” plan, but it includes unlimited access to all the 70+ languages on offer.
 You’ll be asked to pick a language as a take-off point, but don’t worry: You can switch and explore other languages anytime you like.

-You can create as many as five profiles.
+In addition to all the features available under the “Single Language” plan, you can create as many as five profiles for yourself and your family members.
 So if you’re a family of language enthusiasts, or among like-minded friends, you can go ahead and learn languages together.
-In addition, your subscription includes 24/7 support, progress tracking and parental controls.
+Furthermore, your subscription includes 24/7 support, progress tracking and parental controls.

-From time to time, they do have promos to encourage new subscribers.
-For instance, as of this writing, Mango is priced at $7.99 for the first three months of subscription instead of the regular $17.99.
+In addition to the three plans detailed above, there are often free trials available.
+Further, from time to time, Mango Languages does offer promos to encourage new subscribers.
+For instance, Mango is sometimes priced at a discounted rate for the first three months of subscription.
 Keep an eye out!

 If you happen to have an account with a library that offers Mango Languages, you can have free access to the program ‘til the cows come home.
 All you have to do is link your library account to your Mango account.